lisboaGOD/Trabalho-10-LABPRO/Readme.md

 - c pure

-## ⬇️ Download
+## ⬇️ Download and Execute -Need ggc 6.0 or + to work.-
 -You must download the file Code.c.
-To run code you must run the file "Code.c" is executable with gcc 6.0 or higher.
+To run code you must run the file "Code.c",then you must run "Code.exe".

 ## 💛 Contact